jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 Conference Publication IEEE Xplore got best paper award for GreenNet 2024, but I am not sure if we are interested to model 5G vRAN.

-There are plethora of publications on modeling communication networks and DC computing.
+There is a plethora of publications on modeling communication networks and DC computing.

 ### Recommendation